TimBastiaans/dha-eindopdracht-2019-tim/README.md

 To run the application in the browser run the code below in the terminal.

+- `ionic cordova platform add browser`
-`ionic serve --cordova --platform browser`
+- `ionic serve --cordova --platform browser`

 To run the application on an android device run the code below in the terminal.